veeti/vasara/docs/items.rst

     Since each item has its own directory and its file is called ``index.html``, this means that you can omit the ``index.html`` from the paths completely.
 This results in nicer URL's like ``http://www.garden-gnomes.example/products/garden-gnome/``.

-Applying this router with the :func:`Site.route` function is easy:
+Applying this router with the :meth:`Site.route` function is easy:

 .. code-block:: python